 Here's what happened when two Byrdie editors, with vastly different skin tones, tried these Flesh products for the first time.

 "There are two reasons I was intrigued by this new collection of makeup.
 First, it was created in partnership with Linda Wells, an iconic journalist and the founder of Allure.
 Then, the fact that the brand was called Flesh.
-The name feels real; equal parts sexy and messy.
-Like the flesh that sticks out below your bra strap or the pretty highlight that appears on your clavicle when you sweat.
-It was a tall order though, seeing as the industry's long-agreed-upon flesh tone was peach, ivory, or alabaster.
-It better have a ton of shades, I thought while reading through the press release.
+The name feels real, with equal parts sexy and messy.
+Like the flesh that sticks out below your bra strap or the pretty highlight that appears on your clavicle when you sweat," Hallie told me when I asked her to help test the brand with me.

 "As the final step, I satisfied my red-lip obsession with Brazen, an unapologetic fiery red.
 Its precise doe applicator allows you to ditch a lip liner.
 I precisely applied this red in one swipe, and the color payoff is highly pigmented.
-In one glide, my lips were painted entirely.
-Plus, it dried and settled onto my lips in a few seconds and still felt hydrating.
+It dried and settled onto my lips within a few seconds but still felt hydrating.
 I'm in love with the way it pops against my skin tone.
 I went out to grab lunch and a kind stranger I passed by complimented me on my lipstick.
 So I'd say Brazen was made for me.
 Well done, Linda Wells."

 Overall, the consensus is unanimous, Flesh is turning the beauty industry on its head.
 You can purchase Flesh's products online directly from Fleshbeauty.com.